Cricket ball: Current status

-Cricket commentator and former Test bowler Simon Doull noted that cricket balls produced after Cricket World Cup 2015 produced a lot less swing regardless of manufacturer.
+Commentator and former Test bowler Simon Doull noted that cricket balls produced after the 2015 Cricket World Cup produced a lot less swing regardless of manufacturer.
 This was said to be apparent in 2017 ICC Champions Trophy, even on traditionally swing-friendly British pitches, particularly with white balls, but the former West Indian bowler Ian Bishop was unwilling to support this.

 Condition of a cricket ball

 In Test cricket and T20 cricket, a new ball is used at the start of each innings in a match.
-In One Day Cricket, two new balls, one from each end, are used at the start of each innings.
+In one-day cricket, two new balls, one from each end, are used at the start of each innings.
 A cricket ball may not be replaced except under specific conditions described in the Laws of Cricket: